Note-Taker Policies and Procedures

 Review them daily.
 If you need clarification or have a question, go to your instructors’ next office hours.
 Record your classes and use the recording as a back-up to the notes.
 Consider copying the notes over in your own handwriting or typing them on a computer.

 No. Any student can make private arrangements to share notes with a classmate.
-However, you must go through Disability Services if you would like them scanned in and emailed or to make copies free of charge in our office.
+However, you must go through Office of Accessibility Resources (OAR) if you would like them scanned in and emailed or to make copies free of charge in our office.

 Student Responsibilities in the Note-taking Process